googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Meaning - To fail suddenly and spectacularly.

-Example - If you will not study, your career will go down in flames
+Example - If you do not study, your career will go down in flames

 Cry over spilt milk